ashbb/shoes_tutorial_walkthrough/README.md

 	}
 ```

-The fill is red on these shapes.
-And the stroke is black.
+The *fill* is red on these shapes.
+And the *stroke* is black.
 (Because we didn't change it.)
 These two pens - stroke and fill - draw every shape.

 ----------------------

-Of course, you can always design your app with images.
+Of course, you can always design your app with an *image*.
 Even images from the web!

 ```ruby
 	Shoes.app {